apostrophecms/apostrophe-documentation/modules/apostrophe-db/index.md

 PLEASE NOTE: this will drop collections UNRELATED to apostrophe.
 If that is a concern for you, drop Apostrophe's collections yourself and start up your app, which will recreate them.
+### bcPatch()
+Makes a `findWithProjection` method available on all collections, which is just an alias for `find` because the MongoDB 2.x driver already allows a projection as the second argument.
+This is useful because the `apostrophe-db-mongo-3-driver` module provides the same method while allowing you to use the newer MongoDB 3.x driver.
+All existing Apostrophe code that directly calls MongoDB's `find()` is being migrated to use `findWithProjection` for forwards and backwards compatibility.
 ### resetFromTask(*callback*)

 ### dropAllCollections(*callback*)